kevin197011/elasticsearch-mcp-server/README.md

 npx -y @smithery/cli install elasticsearch-mcp-server --client claude
 ```

-### Option 1: Using uvx (Recommended)
+### Option 2: Using uvx

-Using `uvx` will automatically install the package from PyPI, no need to clone the repository locally
+Using `uvx` will automatically install the package from PyPI, no need to clone the repository locally.
+Add the following configuration to Claude Desktop's config file `claude_desktop_config.json`.

 ```json
 {